By Nitin Thapar

 Blogs & Quantitative Trading Strategies

 One of the most important steps for building a strong base in algorithmic trading is to know what experts are talking about and understand how they design their trading strategies.
-This category caters to some of the top resources for getting started, trading strategies, technology, trends, project work, career advice, trading platforms, events, news and websites by influencers.
+This category caters to some of the top resources for getting started, trading strategies, technology, trends, project work, career advice, algorithmic trading platform, events, news and websites by influencers.

 In addition to this, I will be taking you through some of the sources that offer ready-to-use trading strategies.